-The 1inch’s responsibly took several weeks to resolve the audit findings based on our audit report.
-As we mentioned above, we agreed on two re-audits.
-The first re-audit was completed on 18.11.2021.
-We went through the code diff in the re-audit, analyzed all changes, and audited them.
-The 1inch’s team correctly fixed all low and severity issues discovered in the audit, and a new feature of the 1inch network invalided the high severity issue.
+Based on our audit report, 1inch team responsibly took several weeks to resolve the audit findings.
+The 1inch’s team correctly fixed all low and medium severity issues discovered in the audit, and the new 1inch Network feature invalided the high severity issue.

 After the first re-audit, we were asked to re-validate the fixed code along with the newly implemented code in the first re-audit.
 During the second re-audit, we discovered just one new minor issue.

 We were delighted to audit the 1inch Network and we look forward to further cooperation.

 The full Ackee Blockchain audit report of 1inch Fixed Rate Swap with a more detailed description of all findings and recommendations can be found here.